microprediction/endersnotebooks/mean_reversion_attacker.md

   - If the current value is lower than the running average by the threshold, predict an increase (+1).
   - Otherwise, make no prediction (0).

-This approach assumes that extreme deviations from the mean are likely to revert, a common phenomenon in financial markets known as mean reversion.
+This approach assumes that extreme deviations from the mean are likely to revert.

 ## Building Efficient Online Algorithms